knuxify/fxtumblr/README.md

 In order to make use of it, set `renders_enable` in your config.
 A copy of Chrome should be downloaded automatically on first launch.

 You will also have to download Tumblr's web fonts for the best experience - see fonts/README.md.
+You should also get a system font that has emoji suport (like Noto Emoji).

 ## TODO